1kangyun1/react-messenger/README.md

 # React Messenger App

-Realtime chat app front-end with websockets for using Node.js, Express backend and Socket.io
+Realtime chat app front-end with websockets for using Node.js, Express back-end and Socket.io

 ## usage
 ```